AhmadAziz3/Demo/README.md

 # Demo
-This is my 1st repo and it is for demo
+This is my 1st repo and it is for demo.